 Sphingomyelin and Related Sphingophospholipids

-Sphingomyelin does not appear to occur in plants or fungi, which produce the sphingophospholipid ceramide phosphoinositol and related lipids instead, or in bacteria with rare exceptions, and its evolutionary significance is a matter for speculation.
-However, Chlamydia trachomatis, a gram-negative obligate intracellular bacterium and a major cause of sexually transmitted infections, requires host sphingomyelin for growth.
+Sphingomyelin is not synthesised in plants or fungi, which produce the sphingophospholipid ceramide phosphoinositol and related lipids instead, or in bacteria, and its evolutionary significance is a matter for speculation.
+On the other hand, many bacteria and viruses utilize sphingomyelin or its metabolism in their hosts for growth and viability.

 Sphingosine is usually the most abundant long-chain base constituent, together with sphinganine and C20 homologues, although other bases can be present, especially in ruminant animals.
 In contrast, sphinganine is the major sphingoid base in the sphingomyelin of human lens membranes, linked mainly to 16:0.
 Typically, the fatty acids are very-long-chain saturated and monounsaturated, including odd-numbered components.
-In comparison to the glycosphingolipids, 2-hydroxy acids are only rarely present, but they are found in testes, spermatozoa, kidney and skin sphingomyelin, for example.
+In comparison to the glycosphingolipids, 2‑hydroxy acids are only rarely detected and then in small amounts, but they are found in sphingomyelin from testes, spermatozoa, kidney and skin.
 The absolute proportions of each fatty acid and sphingoid base can vary markedly between tissues and species, and some of the variability in compositions can be seen from the data in Tables 1 and 2.

 Table 1.
 Fatty acid compositions of sphingomyelin (wt % of the total) in some animal tissues.